rafidakhter/toy_robot_simulator/README.md

 # Toy Robot Simulator

 A full-stack application that simulates a toy robot moving on a 5x5 table.
-The project follows a monorepo structure with separate frontend and backend services.
+The project follows a monorepo structure with frontend and backend services.

 ## Project Description